Vladimír Šmicer: Managerial career

 Just one day after retiring from football, Šmicer became sports manager of the Czech national team, working alongside head coach Michal Bílek.

 Personal life

-Šmicer is married to Pavlína Vízková, daughter of Olympic gold medal-winning footballer Ladislav Vízek.
-They have a daughter, Natalie, and a son, Jiří.

 Šmicer stood for minor Czech party VIZE 2014 in the European Parliament election; his stated priority was to reduce obesity among children.
+As a result of Šmicer's playing career, he can speak English and French as well as his native Czech.